huzaifa-jo/BattleShip-Game/README.md

 ##  Project Purpose
 This project was developed to strengthen problem-solving skills and understand how game logic, coordinate systems, and state tracking work in programming.

-## 🚀 How to Run
+##  How to Run

-- Read the pdf file
+1. Make sure Java is installed
+2. Download the project files
+3. Open terminal in project folder
+4. Compile:
+   javac Main.java
+5. Run:
+   java Main

-## 👨‍💻 Author
+##  Author
-Huzaifa Jamil Osman
+Huzaifa Jamil Osman, Abrar Rahman and Mobasshir Amin